The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Introduction

-This theorem was firstly conjectured by Aldous \cite{DA} for an unweighted graph, and finally proved by Caputo, Ligget and Richthammer \cite{CLR10} in 2009 for arbitrarily weighted graphs.
-Moreover, in \cite{CLR10}, they also proved that the spectral gap of the colored exclusion process, which is the process of multi-particles, equal to that of random walk as the corollary of the Aldou's spectral gap conjecture.
-After their study, there are some generalization or analogue of the Aldous' spectral gap conjecture.
-Piras \cite{P10} gave the generalization for simple block shuffle.
-Kim-Sau \cite{KS23} gave the analogues for the simple inclusion process which does not have the symmetry like the interchange process or the colored exclusion process discussed in \cite{CLR10}.
-We note that Theorem \ref{theorem-spectral-gap-gep-in-introduction} is an analogue of Aldous' spectral gap conjecture.
+The theorem was first predicted by Aldous \cite{DA} for unweighted graphs and finally proved for arbitrary symmetric weighted graphs by Caputo, Ligget, and Richthammer \cite{CLR10} in 2009.
+Moreover, they also proved, as a consequence of Aldous's spectral gap conjecture, that the spectral gap of the colored exclusion process is equal to the spectral gap of the random walk.
+In addition, several generalizations and analogues of Aldous's spectral gap conjecture have been proposed.
+For example, Piras \cite{P10} gave a generalization of simple block shufflings.
+Kim-Sau \cite{KS23} gave an analogue for simple inclusion processes without symmetry, such as the interchange and the colored exclusion processes.